Tuesday Chair Caning Tips–Binder Cane Corners

-The normal method of finishing off those corners is to put both ends of the binder cord in the corners.
-And then put a small dowel or peg in the corner to hold the ends of the strands.
-But this alternative method of overlapping saves a step (not using the peg) and looks cleaner and neater.
-Don’t you agree?
+The standard method of finishing off those corners is to put both ends of the binder cord in the corners.
+Then put a small wooden dowel or peg in the corner to hold the ends of the strands.

-Subscribe to the channel so you don’t miss any of the new video how-to tutorials! http://www.youtube.com/thewickerwoman
+Subscribe to my YouTube channel so you don’t miss any of the new video how-to tutorials and chair caning tips! https://www.youtube.com/thewickerwoman

 I am attempting to replace the can on the back of a chair.